 - We donated $55,000 to support the relief and recovery efforts across Central America in light of the devastating impact Hurricane Eta.

 - We continue to support relief and recovery efforts in St. Vincent and the Grenadines, as well as neighboring islands, in the aftermath of the La Soufrière volcano eruption.

 - CWCF provided mattresses for 35 families after the passing of Hurricane Elsa, which resulted in flash flooding in St. Lucia.
 The donation was part of the National Emergency Management Organisation’s (NEMO) initiative which supported 300 families in the region.

 - Connectivity services are essential to our survival, and the disparity between those with and without access to technology has been amplified.
 The disruption to education systems around the world poses severe negative long-term effects on young students.
 Our efforts are currently focused on providing access to devices and improving connectivity in underserved communities.
 Read more here and join our efforts by making a contribution today.

 These projects are helping communities and nations to not only recover from crises, but also to support them in becoming more resilient and enable economic progress.

-To learn more about our work, please read our 2019 year-end newsletter here.
+To learn more abut our work, please view our annual reports: